wolfSSL/wolfBoot/docs/compile.md

 When supported by the target platform, hardware-assisted dual-bank swapping can be used to perform updates.
 To enable this functionality, use `DUALBANK_SWAP=1`.
 Currently, only STM32F76x and F77x support this feature.

+### Store UPDATE partition flags in a sector in the BOOT partition

+By default, wolfBoot keeps track of the status of the update procedure to the single sectors in a specific area at the end of each partition, dedicated to store and retrieve a set of flags associated to the partition itself.

+In some cases it might be helpful to store the status flags related to the UPDATE partition and its sectors in the internal flash, alongside with the same set of flags used for the BOOT partition.
+By compiling wolfBoot with the `FLAGS_HOME=1` makefile option, the flags associated to the UPDATE partition are stored in the BOOT partition itself.

+While on one hand this option slightly reduces the space available in the BOOT partition to store the firmware image, it keeps all the flags in the BOOT partition.

 ### Using Mac OS/X